JortvanSchijndel/FusionSolarPlus/readme.md

 </table>
 *The optimizer entities can be found under the Diagnostic section for Inverter devices.
 The optimizer entities are automatically created if your inverter has optimizers connected.

-**X ranges from 1 - 4 depending on how many modules your battery has.
+**X ranges from 1 to 4 depending on how many modules your battery has.

 **⚠️ Note:** Currently, this integration only supports battery modules 1 and 2.
 If your battery has 3 or 4 modules, please [open an issue](https://github.com/JortvanSchijndel/FusionSolarPlus/issues).